Mercer’s Cost of Living Survey for 2021 ranked Nairobi 145th out of 209 countries, making it more affordable than both Cairo (137th) and Doha (130th).

 The cost of private healthcare in Nairobi is roughly equivalent to rates in Western countries.
 Day-to-day treatment is relatively affordable, but health insurance is recommended, especially in case of emergency treatment or medical evacuation.

-There are plenty of health-insurance providers in Nairobi.
+There are plenty of health insurance providers in Nairobi.
 Most expats have health insurance included in their salary package.

 Cost of education in Nairobi

-Cost of entertainment in Nairobi
+Cost of entertainment and eating out in Nairobi

 Cost of living in Nairobi chart

-Three-bedroom apartment in city centre
+Three-bedroom apartment in the city centre

-Three-bedroom apartment outside of city centre
+Three-bedroom apartment outside the city centre

-One-bedroom apartment in city centre
+One-bedroom apartment in the city centre

-One-bedroom apartment outside of city centre
+One-bedroom apartment outside the city centre

 Milk (1 litre)